chanzuckerberg/single-cell-curation/docs/corpora_schema.md

 visualization in the explorer be included. cellxgene uses `AnnData` for data ingestion, and uses `AnnData`'s `layers` functionality to accept multiple matrix layers, such as "raw" and "final".
 This imposes some requirements on data of all assay types:

+*   The "final" matrix MUST be stored in `AnnData.X`
-*   Anndata provides a [raw](https://anndata.readthedocs.io/en/latest/anndata.AnnData.raw.html#anndata.AnnData.raw) attribute.
-If a raw matrix is required for an assay type, it SHOULD be stored in `AnnData.raw`, but MAY be stored in `AnnData.layers["raw"]`.
+*   If a raw matrix is required for an assay type, it MUST be stored in `AnnData.layers["raw"]`.
+*   Additional layers provided at author discretion MAY be stored in `AnnData.layers` with author-selected keys.
 *   AnnData requires that matrix layers MUST have the same dimension, so raw count matrices MUST include the same cells and genes as the final.
 Because it is impractical to retain all barcodes in raw and final matrices, cells MUST be filtered from both.
 By contrast, those wishing to reuse datasets require access to raw gene expression values, so genes MUST be present in both datasets.
 Summarizing, any cell barcodes that are removed from the data MUST be filtered from both raw and final matrices.